 A Noble Profession

 Agriculture is the most important industry for the continuation of modern civilization.
-It has brought billions of people out of starvation and poverty and provides nations path to nations to economic prosperity.
+It has brought billions of people out of starvation and poverty and provides nations a path to economic prosperity.
 For 21st-century agriculture to succeed, an educated and highly-trained workforce is required.
 Agriscience teachers are on the front line delivering quality programs to thousands of agriculture students.

 By Choice and Not By Chance